ywang412/Android_TournamentManager/GroupProject/Design-Team/design-discussion.md

 Justification:
 Good middle ground between abstraction and simplicity.
 Reduce amount of redundancies while supporting the requirements, and the design still leaves room for flexibility in case requirements do change.

+Design 4

+Commonalities:

+The team design and design 4 share similar classes by representing a Manager, Player, Match, and Tournament, as well as a utility database class.

+Differences:

+The utility database class in team design is better organized in terms of how it can be accessed and managed.
+In addition, the team design demonstrates good use of class inheritance, which will accommodate future design requirements more easily.
+The team design is also more self-explanatory on how each method is implemented.

+Justification:
+The team design covers every aspect of requirements with good details.
+It also demonstrates clear relationships, and flexible to accommodate additional design requirements.

 # Summary